Take Your Time At Thompson Park

 + The fairways are immense and clearly distinguishable from the thorny rough or OB areas.
 Due to their expansiveness, even the worst throws can feel somewhat salvageable at Thompson Park.

-+ The elevation challenges are manageable and not too intimidating with the definite exception of hole 2's long tee.
++ The elevation challenges are manageable and not too intimidating with the definite exceptions of hole 2's long tee and perhaps hole 11's uphill finale.

 Cons: - There is not much in the way of convenience and comfort to be had at this course.
-There are very few benches, almost no trash cans, and the bathrooms are quite a ways off course.
+There are very few benches, almost no trash cans, and the bathrooms (nearest to holes 2, 8 and 16) are quite a ways off course.

 - Two or three of the holes are intersected by a high school cross-country course.
 If you decide to play here during the autumn months on a weekend, be aware that there is a slight chance you might have to skip a hole or two due to runners and spectators.

 - The aforementioned unique blend of open air within the woods means that the course does not demand precise placement or even too much careful aim.
-Accidental mindless flinging can happen here.
+Accidental mindless flinging can happen here, and higher-level players might feel unchallenged.

 - Some of the holes feel too close to one another.
 This might lead to some players' throws landing in your flight path.